 We started with a few small plates.
 Toro Toro has two types of guacamole: traditional and bacon with queso fresco.
 I was perplexed by the bacon guacamole.
 I typically love the combination of bacon and avocados, as those are two of my favorite sandwich add-ons.
 I just didn’t quite understand it in guacamole.
 It was an odd combination of textures and flavors.
 We also had some delicious grilled chorizo with chimichurri.
 Chorizo holds a special place in my heart, and this chorizo was what my dreams are made of.

 Then, we had a spicy and sweet contrast.
 On the spicier side, we had the chicken and waffles: a piece of fried chicken with chipotle agave honey over a corn waffle topped with pickled chiles.
 We also had some french toast with dulce de leche, crispy bacon, and caramelized apples.
 The French toast was one of my favorite dishes of the brunch.
 I am craving some of those caramelized apples and dulce de leche.
-I may have some plans for a new brunch dish of my own inspired by this French toast.

 Now onto two of my favorite things: plantains and bacon.
 I can devour some fried sweet plantains like none other.
 Plus, who doesn’t love bacon…especially coated in chipotle agave honey and spiced sugar.